Face Painting Insurance: Get Free Quotes

 Public Liability Insurance for Face Painters

-Public liability policies are more affordable than general liability because they will cover you in a smaller range of circumstances.
-As you’d expect from the name, public liability policies will protect you from charges brought against your business by third parties or members of the general public.
+They are more affordable than general liability because they will cover you in a smaller range of circumstances.
+Public liability policies protects you from charges brought against your business by third parties or members of the general public.

 General Liability Insurance for Face Painters

-In return for a higher premium, you’ll benefit from a very comprehensive coverage that doesn’t only protect you against personal injury claims and property damage claims filed by third parties or members of the public.
-General liability provides more protection with the following optional policies:
+In return for a higher premium, General liability provides more protection with the following optional policies:

 • Advertising injury coverage